Azzam Pasha quotation: Historical context

 Despite having publicly rejected Zionism, Egyptian officials privately met with Zionist leaders as early as October 1945.
 In December 1945, the head of the Arab department of the Jewish Agency, Eliyahu Sasson, met in Cairo with former Egyptian prime minister Ali Mahir.
 Mahir expressed his support for Jewish-Arab relations, even going as far to suggest that the Jews might eventually join the Arab League.
 In August 1946, Sasson met Mahir in Cairo again, who offered to mediate between British, Jewish, and Arab officials.
 Then-Prime Minister Ismail Sidqi promised to endorse either a partition or a bi-national solution in exchange for Jewish assistance in Egypt's disputes with the UK.
 Sasson proposed a deal whereby Egypt would convince the Arab states to accept partition, and in return, the Jewish Agency would lobby on behalf of the Egyptians to persuade the British to transfer their troops on the Suez Canal bases to the new Jewish state.
 Surprisingly, the Egyptians were receptive to this offer.
 Sasson reported back to the Jewish Agency:In his [Azzam's] view there is only one solution and that is: partition.
 But collective debates and discussions are required in order to arrive at this solution.
 As the Secretary of the Arab League, he cannot appear before the Arabs as the initiator of this suggestion.
 His position is very delicate.
 He is married to seven wives (that is, he is the Secretary of seven Arab states), each one fearing her fellow wife, competing with her and trying to undermine her.
 He can see fit to support partition on two conditions: If one of the Arab states will find the strength and the courage to take the initiative and to propose the matter at a meeting of the League, and if the British will request that he follow this line.The United Nations Special Committee on Palestine was set up in May 1947 to develop proposals for the partition of Palestine.
 Recommendations to this effect were made in September of that year.
 The majority plan proposed a distinct two-state solution; the minority plan foresaw a federal state.
 Though the Jews had accepted the majority plan, the Arab countries were unanimous in their negative reactions to both plans, and openly spoke of taking up arms were either of these proposals enacted.
 For Ernest Bevin, the British Foreign Secretary, the majority plan would only lead to an outbreak of generalized violence, as clearly unjust to the Arabs, whilst the minority plan was inapplicable since it assumed a prior accord between Jews and Arabs.
 On September 15, Azzam Pasha, who was held in high esteem by David Ben-Gurion, met a Zionist delegation in London, consisting of Abba Eban and David Horowitz, both liaison officers with the Jewish Agency, and the journalist Jon Kimche.
 The emissaries stated that there was no doubt that a Jewish state would be established and requested that the Arab states accept the consequences and cooperate.
 They were willing to give guarantees against any form of Jewish expansionism.
 Azzam Pasha, in his capacity as Secretary General of the Arab League, suggested that the Zionist project be abandoned, and that the Jews could integrate themselves into Arab society on the basis of autonomous entities.
 He argued that it was pointless to appeal to political realism when the whole Zionist project demonstrated the efficacy of will-power.
-There was no option but war.
-The Zionists, he argued, would be thrown out in the future, just as the Crusaders had been.
-The Zionist delegation took this statement as a fascist declaration; according to Henry Laurens, they were unable to see that, as with the Jews of Europe, emancipation from enslavement for the Arabs was seen as requiring recourse to force.
+Azzam argued that the existence of the Palestinian Jewry as a historic fact - something he accepted - was not accepted by the Arabs as a whole, citing the example of the Crusaders, who had been defeated after centuries of presence in Palestine due to the Arabs not accepting them as a historical fact.
+According to Aba Eban's memorandum notes on September 19, Azzam stated:For me you may be a fact, but for them you are not a fact at all- you are a temporary phenomenon.
+Centuries ago, the Crusaders established themselves in our midst against our will, and in 200 years we ejected them.
+This was because we never made the mistake of accepting them as a fact.